-Choosing an upholstery sewing machine from the variety of brands and models available can be quite overwhelming.
+Choosing an upholstery sewing machine from a variety of brands and models available can be quite overwhelming.
 Not all sewing machines labeled as heavy-duty are capable of getting through upholstery materials – far from it.
 It takes a special kind of sewing machine to handle multiple layers of tough upholstery materials.
-Using anything inferior will result not only to frustration on your part, but also waste of time and money.
+Using anything inferior will result not only to frustration on your part, but also a waste of time and money.

 Guide to Picking the Best Upholstery Sewing Machine

 Before you press “Buy,” inspect a few things first.

 - Look for a sewing machine with the right heft to it – something close to 20 pounds.
 Heavier will be better.
 Lightweight machines will be toppled by the weight of your heavy upholstery materials.

 - It must have a powerful motor to tackle the job.
 For industrial purposes, you should look for a motor with at least 750w power.
 For home upholstery projects, you’ll do fine with 1/10 of that power.